Evenfall-Tech/Crosslight/docs/notes/2023_08_21_project_structure.md

 - Defines target property `target_antlr_executable` pointing to the ANTLR4 jar file.
 - Defines target property `target_antlr_libraries` pointing to ANTLR4 runtime libraries.

+#### csharp/common

+The C# wrapper for the core library, for use with other language implementations in C#.

+> **Note:**
+- The native pointer-based constructors for most of the `Core` types assume the pointers to be valid.

 #### refs/lang_csharp_ref

 C# language reference implementation, dependent on the .NET 7 SDK.